rsmoke/bearriver_application/README.md

 Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-Authors
+## Authors
-Billie Thompson - Initial work - PurpleBooth
+- Rick Smoke - Initial work
-See also the list of contributors who participated in this project.
+- Margarita Barvinok - Extremely talented co-developer

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details